Acadia National Park, Maine Photography Workshop

 LODGING: We think it is convenient for participants to stay in the same hotels as the instructor, but it is not necessary.
 There are many nearby hotels in Bar Harbor, so please select a hotel that makes you feel comfortable.
 Participants need to contact hotels directly and reserve their room upon registering for the workshop.

-During this workshop some shooting locations will be just beyond the parking lot, some will involve rock scrambling and a few will involve carriage road hiking and some elevation gain.
+During this workshop some shooting locations will be just beyond the parking lot, some will involve rock scrambling (using hands and feet to move over rocks) and a few will involve carriage road hiking and some elevation gain.
 The hiking may deemed vigorous activity or light activity based upon one's condition.
 Trail hiking surfaces and those beyond the parking lot are generally uneven, hiking boots are recommended.
-Our longest trail is less than 1 mile each way.
+Our longest trail is about a 1 mile each way.
 One doesn't have to be in tip-top shape, but a participant's enjoyment will be enhanced by good health and preparation.
 Please consult with your doctor before attending our workshop.

 Be prepared for possible temperature extremes and sudden changes in weather.
 Be aware that mornings can be very chilly.
 Often we will be out in darkness before sunrise and after sunset, please bring a flashlight.
 We plan to arrive at our morning location each day around 6:00 A.M.
 Sunset is approximately 6:00 P.M.